tidyverse/vroom/README.md

 vroom uses multiple threads for indexing and materializing non-character vectors, to further improve performance.

-However it has no (current) support for windows newlines, quoted fields, comments, whitespace trimming and other niceties which also slow down and complicate parsing.
+However it has no (current) support for windows newlines, comments, or other niceties which can slow down and complicate parsing.

 | package    | time (sec) | speedup | throughput |
 | :--------- | ---------: | ------: | :--------- |